 If it isn't going to make much difference in your life, don't let it take up much room in your head.

-5. Move from a worry mindset to an action mindset.
-Worrying doesn't change any situation.
+Worry doesn't change any situation.
+It's an emotional response, not a solution.
 All it does is make you feel worse.

 No matter how challenging a situation is, there are always things we can be grateful for.

 7. Figure out the one thing - the most important thing - you need to work on right now.